 You may also enjoy our Miniature Coca-Cola Vending Machine.

-Visit our Collectibles News website to stay current on all things collectible.
+Visit our Collectibles News digest to stay current on all things collectible.